webventurer/simple-nextjs-starter/INSTALL.md

 ## Component philosophy

 This starter treats styling as component-scoped with shared design tokens.
 Each component owns its styles while participating in a consistent design system through CSS custom properties.

+**Tip:** All `create-next-app` flags are just shortcuts.
+If you miss them during setup, you can add the equivalent functionality manually later.

 ## Styling architecture